-Our two presenters each guide us into this exciting and timely topic with their own unique voices and professional backgrounds, exploring both the historical and scholarly foundations as well as the stories and experiences of both current and past teachers who have been champions of this heritage, providing inspiring ideas for action and application in all classical schools.
+Our two presenters guide us into this exciting and timely topic with their own unique voices and professional backgrounds, exploring both the historical and scholarly foundations as well as the stories and experiences of both current and past teachers who have been champions of this heritage, providing inspiring ideas for action and application in all classical schools.

-Dr. Angel Parham is Angel Adams Parham is Associate Professor of Sociology at the University of Virginia.
-Angel is the co-founder and executive director of Nyansa Classical Community, which provides curricula and programming designed to connect with students from diverse backgrounds, inviting them to take part in the Great Conversation, cultivate the moral imagination, and pursue truth, goodness, and beauty.
-As an advocate for the renewal of classical education, Angel has addressed teachers and school leaders with the Society for Classical Learning and the Classic Learning Test among other organizations.
-She works in the area of historical sociology, engaging in research and writing that examine the past in order to better understand how to live well in the present and envision wisely for the future.
-This research focus is rooted in her interest in re-connecting sociology to its classical roots animated by questions such as: What is a good society?
+Dr. Angel Parham is an Associate Professor of Sociology at the University of Virginia.
+Angel is the cofounder and executive director of Nyansa Classical Community, which provides curricula and programming designed to connect with students from diverse backgrounds and invites them to take part in the Great Conversation, cultivate their moral imagination, and pursue truth, goodness, and beauty.
+As an advocate for the renewal of classical education, Angel has addressed teachers and school leaders through the Society for Classical Learning, the Classic Learning Test, and other organizations.
+She works in the area of historical sociology, engaging in research and writing which examine the past in order to better understand how to live well in the present and envision wisely for the future.
+This research focus is rooted in her interest in reconnecting sociology to its classical roots and animated by questions such as “What is a good society?”.
 She is the author of American Routes: Racial Palimpsests and the Transformation of Race (Oxford, 2017).
 She has been a member of the School of Social Science at the Institute for Advanced Study in Princeton, as well as the recipient of a Fulbright grant.